Graduation Requirements

 Graduation Applications

-Students seeking to graduate with a degree and/or a certificate from CGS must complete the following forms and surveys:
+Students seeking to graduate with a degree and/or a certificate from CGS must complete the CGS Exit survey in addition to their graduation application and the University of Pittsburgh graduation survey:

 Graduation and Commencement